swethaplexasys/FlipcartAutomation/README.md

 After running above url after 2 3 test attemts youn able to enter the username password and login after that serach will activate

-#please faloow he steps for functainality # Gothrough the worddocument for clear understanding
+# please faloow he steps for functainality , Gothrough the worddocument for clear understanding

 # Flip cart Automation Using selenium maven
 Framework for flipkart assessment